Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Mini-conference with students who scored low.

 - Provide reinforcement by assigning homework or another opportunity to master the concept the next lesson.

 - Give each student an index card with a time on the hour from 1 o'clock to 12 o'clock.

 - Do not repeat any of the times.

-- Have the students arrange themselves in the correct order to force a human clock.
+- Have the students arrange themselves in the correct order to make a human clock.

-- If you have more than 12 students, create 2 groups of 12.
+- If you have more than 12 students, create two groups of 12.